Hugo the Abominable Snowman: Later appearances

 Hugo made brief appearances in Tiny Toon Adventures, voiced by Joe Alaskey.

 Hugo appears in The Sylvester & Tweety Mysteries episode "Yodel Recall", voiced by Jim Cummings.

 Hugo appeared in Tweety's High-Flying Adventure, voiced by Frank Welker.
 He had a different colour scheme here instead of his usual white and was also shown to like cats as well as rabbits as he hinders Sylvester's attempt to catch Tweety.

 Hugo appeared in Looney Tunes: Acme Arsenal.

 Hugo was also a boss enemy in Porky Pig's Haunted Holiday.
 He appears at the end of The Alps where Porky Pig has to damage him by jumping on his head once he bends over to throw a snowball at Porky.
 Once he's defeated, he falls asleep.
 Hugo is credited as Monster Max in the credits.

 Hugo appears in The Looney Tunes Show, voiced by John DiMaggio.
 In "It's a Handbag", his picture is seen in a police notebook.
 In "Ridiculous Journey", Sylvester, Tweety, and Taz run into Hugo the Abominable Snowman who was running from Blacque Jacque Shellacque.
 Hugo tells the three of them to take the train tracks south while he heads north.

+Hugo made a cameo in the 2026 film Coyote vs. Acme in the other crowd Looney Tunes characters.